United States Rules and compliance Updated 05/02/2026

 That does not mean software cannot help at all.
 It means the software must stay in a preparation role:

-• resize the output
+• prepare the US-size output

 • check that only one face is present